CAHÉN Oscar

 He continued to paint throughout this period.
 He exhibited with The Canadian Group of Painters.
 In 1952 he exhibited Ancient Throne in Hart House University of Toronto.
 In 1953, he and six other abstract painters showed their work in Simpson’s storefront windows.
 Later that year they were joined by four others and Painters 11 was born.
 “His impact upon his younger colleagues in Painters Eleven is difficult to exaggerate, and is frankly confessed by most of them.”
 (135)

 On 26 November 1956, while driving he collided with a dump truck and was killed instantly.
+Note below that two of his illustrations appeared posthumously in Maclean’s.

 WORK: